expo/examples/with-webbrowser-redirect/README.md

 ## How to use

+- Use [this link](https://snack.expo.io/@git/github.com/expo/examples:with-webbrowser-redirect/app) to open this project in your browser using Snack

 ### Running the app

 - `cd` into the `app` directory and run `yarn` or `npm install`